cityofaustin/vision-zero/database/README.md

 #### Database IDs, CRIS record IDs, and primary keys

-Each of the crashes, units, cris, and charges tables uses an auto-incrementing integer column called `id` as its primary key.
+Each of the crashes, units, people, and charges tables uses an auto-incrementing integer column called `id` as its primary key.
 CRIS provides a separate set of columns which can be used to uniquely identify records, and these columns are used to match record updates provided by CRIS to their corresponding record in the database.

 For clarity, the column name `crash_pk` is used on tables which reference the crash `id` column, and the column name `cris_crash_id` is used to reference the CRIS-provided ID column, `crash_id`.
 Prior to Vision Zero v2.0, the name `crash_id` was used universally in reference to the CRIS crash ID column.